Icinga/icingaweb2-module-training/doc/extending-icinga-web-2.md

 # Extending Icinga CLI

-The Icinga CLI was designed to provide most of the application logic in Icinga Web 2, and its modules, on the commandline.
-The project aims to make the creation of cronjobs, plugins, useful tools and smaller services as easy as possible.
+The Icinga CLI was designed to provide most of the application logic in Icinga Web, and its modules, on the commandline.
+This aims to make the creation of cronjobs, plugins, useful tools and smaller services as easy as possible.

 ## Own CLI Commands